pjharberts/Prestons-Fedora-36-Setup/Application-Setup/Obsidian.md

 	- Default location for new attachments: Same folder as current file
 	- Excluded files: Create folder and enter "Templater"
 - Appearance
+    - Theme: Click "Manage" and install the "Minimal" theme by @kepano
 	- Font
 		- Quick font size adjustment: Off
 	- Advanced